 Having said that, I must admit that I SOMETIMES am willing to tolerate gross inaccuracies in fiction, but the writing had better be great and the story super-engaging.
 Ian Fleming’s James Bond novels are a good example of fiction where I’m able to tolerate a very high-level requirement for suspension of disbelief.
 These are, after all, spy fairy tales with no pretense to being realistic.

 I happen to be pretty knowledgeable about firearms, but Fleming uses some of the most ridiculous guns in his books.
-When criticized about obvious mistakes with Bond’s firearms, Fleming is quoted as saying, “Quite honestly, the whole question of expertise in these matters bores me.”
+When criticized about obvious inadequacies with Bond’s firearms, Fleming is quoted as saying, “Quite honestly, the whole question of expertise in these matters bores me.”
 Given just how good a writer he otherwise is, as well as the wonderful yarns he so artfully spins, I’m willing to give him a pass and still enjoy his books for exactly what they are.

 Another reason to forgive him is the fact that the era in which he wrote was pre-Internet, and research was a much more daunting task.
 With today’s authors, however, I’m more intolerant of what I consider stupid mistakes.